Credibility. Perspective. Experience. Eloquence.

 - Steps that are needed to expand the anti-slavery movement’s reach and effectiveness worldwide

 Staffers in our Washington headquarters speak English and French.
-Staffers in our country offices in India, Nepal, Haiti, Ghana, Senegal and the Congo speak English and a range of national languages.
+Staffers in our country offices in India, Haiti, Ghana, and the Dominican Republic speak English and a range of national languages.